Skip to main content

 A young person in my life thinks vaping is nowhere near as harmful as smoking.
 Are they correct?

 It took many decades of evidence-based research to understand the full extent of the health harms of smoking cigarettes.
 Research into vaping and e-cigarettes is still emerging.
-We do know that e-cigarette liquids contain up to 200 chemicals, many of them toxic and contained in weed killer, bug spray and even paint thinner.
-Vaping has been linked to seizures, impeded brain development in young people, lung injury and facial damage (from exploding e-cigarettes), exacerbation of mood disorders, inability to concentrate and interrupted sleep.
-The only thing your lungs should be breathing in is fresh air.
+We do know that over 200 chemicals have been found in e-cigarette liquids.
+Many of these are hazardous, including those found in weed killer, bug spray and even paint thinner.

 Website References